rollbear/strong_type/README.md

 * `strong::scoped` is not movable and certainly not copyable.

-* `strong::arithmetic` allows addition, subtraction, multiplication, division and remainter of instances.
+* `strong::arithmetic` allows addition, subtraction, multiplication, division and remainder of instances.

 * `strong::bitarithmetic` allows bitwise `&`, bitwise `|`, bitwise `^` and
-  shift opetations.
+  shift operations.

-* `strong::indexed<D>` allows use af the subscript operator[] on type `D`.
+* `strong::indexed<D>` allows use of the subscript operator[] on type `D`.
   This also allows member function `at(D)`, providing the underlying type supports it.
-A lame verison `indexed<>` allows subscript on any type that works.
+A lame version `indexed<>` allows subscript on any type that works.

-For modifier `strong::arithmetic` the type trait `std::is_arithmetic<>` is true.
+For modifier `strong::arithmetic`, the type trait `std::is_arithmetic<>` is true.

-Which are the /right/ modifiers to have?
+Which are the *right* modifiers to have?
 Going into too fine detail makes no sense and becomes a burden. `iterator`?
 One for each iterator category?

-To build the self test program:
+To build the self-test program:

 ```bash
 cmake <strong_type_dir> -DCMAKE_BUILD_TYPE=Debug